-The cabinet is constructed as a frameless enclosure using optically clear 'safe-edged', fire-retardant and chemical resistant acrylic, providing a range of sizes and configurations (see Dimensional References).
-Mounted on top of the acrylic enclosure is the fully welded hinged steel housing, incorporating fan, control panel, Nextion TFT airflow and alarm control system, IEC power inlet socket.
+The cabinet is constructed using optically clear 'safe-edged', fire-retardant and chemical resistant acrylic, supported by internal anodised aluminium frames in each corner.

+Mounted on top of the acrylic enclosure is the fully welded steel housing, incorporating fan, control panel, Nextion TFT airflow and alarm control system and IEC power inlet socket.
 Immediately below this is a removable steel grille, which houses the pre-filter element.